 The Bajorans sometimes fall into this.
-While the Occupation was an atrocity committed on their people, there are more than a few episodes that demonstrate that the Bajorans were equally ruthless when it came to attacking the Cardassians.
+While the Occupation was an atrocity committed on their people, there are more than a few episodes that demonstrate that the Bajorans became equally ruthless to get their planet back.
 Episodes such as "Duet" demonstrate there are still cases of Cardassians being randomly murdered by Bajorans simply because they're Cardassian, and they're as capable of mob-driven racism as anyone else in episodes like "A Man Alone."
 (To be fair, though, they do get a good share of What the Hell, Hero? when these things happen.)

 Garak's speech to Sisko at the end of In The Pale Moonlight is a beautiful example of the trope.
 So the plan Sisko thought he'd reluctantly signed up to failed, well that's ok because Garak had another little twist in mind that would involve a few deaths but get the desired result.
 Then when Sisko works it all out, and beats Garak up in his own shop, Garak unleashes the monologue...

 That's why you came to me, isn't it, Captain?
 Because you knew I could do those things that you weren't capable of doing?
 Well, it worked.
 And you'll get what you want: a war between the Romulans and the Dominion.
 And if your conscience is bothering you, you should soothe it with the knowledge that you may have just saved the entire Alpha Quadrant.
 And all it cost was the life of one Romulan senator, one criminal, and the self-respect of one Starfleet officer.
 I don't know about you, but I'd call that a bargain.